MarkelZ/sagui-container/README.md

 Download Mujoco 2.0 (`mujoco200.tar.gz`) from [here](https://www.roboti.us/download.html) and extract it into the `mujoco/mujoco200/` directory.

-Obtain the activation from [here](https://www.roboti.us/license.html) and save the downloaded file as `mjkey.txt` in the `mujoco/` directory.
+Obtain an activation key from [here](https://www.roboti.us/license.html) and save the downloaded file as `mjkey.txt` in the `mujoco/` directory.

 Your file structure should look like this: